 This is your ticket to wealth.

-Step Three: Reduce Your Spending.
+#5: Reduce Your Spending.

-Step Four: Increase Your Income.
+#6: Increase Your Income.

 You can take an inventory of things you don’t need or use but are still in good condition and sell them.
-We found Facebook Market and trusty eBay really useful in this case.
+We found Facebook Market and eBay really useful in this case.

-You could get a part-time job.
+Get a part-time job.
 The holidays are usually the perfect time to do it as most companies, especially those in retail, will be hiring temporary festive staff.